-Assessment Plans provide a map or outline to facilitate continuous improvement of student learning.
+Assessment Plans provide an outline to facilitate continuous improvement of student learning.
 Assessment plans include the program mission, student learning outcomes, learning opportunities, measures, targets and a process for carrying out the plan.
 Assessment plans need to be sustainable by the program's faculty/staff throughout many assessment cycles.
 Assess what is important and keep the plan simple, because time, money and energy are limited.
 Results of the assessment should include conclusions based on analysis of the results.
 The most important aspect of assessment is taking action to improve student learning.

 The program mission states the general values and principles which guide the program and should reflect the mission of the university.